mustafamsy/prayertimes_lua/README.md

 All astronomical calculations are high precision equations directly from the book “Astronomical Algorithms” by Jean Meeus.
 This book is recommended by the Astronomical Applications Department of the U.S. Naval Observatory and the Earth System Research Laboratory of the National Oceanic and Atmospheric Administration.

-This library was developed based on PrayerTimes.org
+This library was developed based on PrayTimes.org JS Library